AerialScreensaver/ScreenSaverMinimal/README.md

 The template includes two targets, one that creates a usable `.saver`, and a test target that lets you quickly develop your screen saver without installing.

+## About Tahoe (macOS 26)

+macOS 26 (Tahoe) introduced new issues with screen savers, particularly around the `isPreview` parameter behavior.
+Unlike previous versions where this bug could be worked around, the Tahoe bug currently has no known workaround.

+For detailed information about known issues and potential solutions, see: [Tahoe screen saver discussion](https://github.com/JohnCoates/Aerial/issues/1396#issuecomment-3110063589)

 ## About Ventura

 See here for a list of known issues with macOS Ventura, they relate mostly to the new System Settings app : [Ventura screen saver bugs on wiki](https://github.com/AerialScreensaver/ScreenSaverMinimal/wiki/Issues-with-macOS-Ventura-betas).